data-integrations/salesforce/docs/Salesforce-batchsource.md

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.

+**Read Timeout:** Maximum time in seconds to wait for reading data from the server before it times out.

 **Proxy URL:** Proxy URL.
 Must contain a protocol, address and port.

 **SOQL Query:** A SOQL query to fetch data into source.

 Examples: